 (2) Total increase (decrease) from operations consists of interest and dividend revenue, realized and unrealized gain (loss), less expenses excluding Preferred share distributions, and is calculated based on the weighted average number of Units outstanding during the year.
 The schedule is not intended to total to the ending net assets as calculations are based on the weighted average number of Units outstanding during the year.

-(3) Distributions to shareholders are based on the number of shares outstanding on the record date for each distribution and were paid in cash.
+(3) Distributions to shareholders are based on the number of shares outstanding on the record date for each distribution.